Easy and vegan, gluten-free Chocolate-Zucchini-Brownies

 - First grate the courgettes in a bowl and mash the banana with a fork in another bowl.

-- Now mix the gluten-free flour, cocoa, baking powder, vanilla flavouring, salt and xylitol in a new bowl.
+- Now mix the gluten-free flour, cocoa, baking powder, vanilla flavour (or tonka bean), salt, and date sugar (xylitol) in a new bowl.
 Add the melted vegan butter and the oat vanilla milk and mix well.

 - Then mix in the grated courgettes and the mashed banana and mix everything together.
 Now fill the mixture into your oven dish.